USTA Tennis on Campus: Competition format

 TOC players typically have an NTRP rating of 3.5 to 5.0 and played varsity high school tennis.

 Major tournaments

 Outside the regular season, there are four major tournaments directly hosted by the USTA held seasonally.
 All four tournaments (Spring and Fall Invitationals, Sectional Championships, and the National Championship) feature free merchandise for the players, and professional photographers.
-The champions and runners-up of the Sectional and Invitational tournaments earn automatic bids to the National Championship.
+The champions and runners-up of the Sectional and Invitational tournaments earn automatic bids to the National Championship, depending on the size of the section.

 The four major tournaments are hosted at major or professional tennis centers at rotating venues nationwide.

 Sectional Championships

 The 15 USTA sections host a championship tournament where their respective sectional teams compete to win the trophy.
 The winners and runners-up get a bid to the National Championship.

 Fall and Spring Invitationals

-The Fall and Spring Invitationals are national tournaments to which 64 schools from random sections are invited based on their seasonal record, with the winner of the tournament receiving an automatic bid to the National Championship.
-The tournaments are typically hosted in Surprise, Arizona and Cary, North Carolina.
+The Fall and Spring Invitationals are national invitational tournaments to which 64 schools from random sections are invited based on their seasonal record, with the winner of the tournament receiving an automatic bid to the National Championship.
+The tournaments were typically hosted in Surprise, Arizona and Cary, North Carolina, but the most recent ones were in Austin, Texas and Folsom, California.
 Due to the COVID-19 pandemic several 2020-2022 tournaments were cancelled.